 A Common Unit of the Operating Partnership and a share of common stock of the General Partner (the "Common Stock") have substantially the same economic characteristics in as much as they effectively share equally in the net income or loss of the Company.
 The General Partner owns a number of common units of the Operating Partnership equal to the number of issued and outstanding shares of the General Partner's common stock.
 Common unitholders (other than the General Partner) have the right to redeem their Common Units, subject to certain restrictions under the Second Amended and Restated Agreement of Limited Partnership of the Operating Partnership, as amended (the "Partnership Agreement") and agreed upon at the time of issuance of the units that may restrict such right for a period of time, generally one year from issuance.
-The redemption is required to be satisfied in shares of Common Stock of the General Partner, cash, or a combination thereof, calculated as follows: one share of the General Partner's Common Stock, or cash equal to the fair market value of a share of the General Partner's Common Stock at the time of redemption, for each Common Unit.
-The General Partner, in its sole discretion, determines the form of redemption of Common Units (i.e., whether a common stock of the General Partner, cash, or any combination thereof).
-If the General Partner elects to satisfy the redemption with shares of Common Stock of the General Partner is obligated to issue shares of its Common Stock to the redeeming unitholder.
-Regardless of the rights described above, the common unitholders may not put their units for cash to the Company or the General Partner issues shares of its Common Stock of the General Partner's percentage ownership in the Operating Partnership will increase.
-In addition, whenever the General Partner issues shares of its Common Stock of the General Partner an equivalent number of Common Units.
-This structure is common Units.
-This structure is common Units.
-This structure is common Stock to the Operating
+The redemption is required to be satisfied in shares of Common Stock of the General Partner, cash, or a combination thereof, calculated as follows: one share of the General Partner's Common Stock at the time of redemption, for each Common Unit.
+The General Partner, in its sole discretion, determines the form of redemption of Common Units (i.e., whether a common unitholder receives Common Stock of the General Partner, or any combination thereof).
+If the General Partner elects to satisfy the redemption with shares of Common Stock of the General Partner as opposed to cash, the General Partner is obligated to issue shares of its Common Stock to the redeeming unitholder.
+Regardless of the rights described above, the common unitholders may not put their units for cash to the Company or the General Partner under any circumstances.
+With each such redemption, the General Partner's percentage ownership in the Operating Partnership will increase.
+In addition, whenever the General Partner issues shares of its Common Stock other than to acquire Common Units, the General Partner must contribute any net proceeds it receives to the Operating Partnership and the Operating Partnership must issue to the General